ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-1-3.md

 ![](https://s3.amazonaws.com/spark-school/courses/twitter-clone/1/ssh-login-to-vagrant.png)

 You are now logged into your VM and are ready to get started.
 All terminal commands from here on out will assume you are logged into your VM.
-If you ever need help getting logged back in, look at my Quick Guide To Vagrant as a reference.
+If you ever need help getting logged back in, look back here as a reference.

 ####Windows